Port Automation with AI based OCR for Adani

 We proposed an Optical Character Recognition (OCR) based Automated Shipping Container Code Recognition system to completely automate their process and remove any human intervention.

-Nanonets automated the capture of container images from CCTV cameras, at multiple angles at 15 port gates to streamline the data collection process.
+Nanonets automated the capture of container images from CCTV cameras, at multiple angles at their port gates at CT@ to streamline the data collection process.
 We provided a unique solution to Adani that:

 - Can leverage the existing hardware to provide an economical solution